 As a landlord, the more interested parties there are for your property the better.
 A bigger pool of applicants will afford you a greater chance at finding the ideal tenant for your home.
-In a previous post, we discussed the best ways to attract more applicants to your property.
 Once you have this large pool to choose from, you will need to begin the tenant screening process.
 During the process of screening, you will run into an array of applicants who are not right for your property.
 When this happens, you will need to learn the art of saying “no” and you will need to ensure you are following all laws and regulations surrounding tenant rejection.

 Do you know what valid reasons there are for rejecting tenants?
 Read on to learn more about the reasons why you might reject an applicant and how to best handle the process of rejection.